githubEdit

 Evaluation Syntax

-The policy evaluates two primary objects:
+The expression evaluates two objects:

-• User: Represents the User
+• user: Represents the user's access attributes

 Example Expression